CristianMontoya98/CristianMontoya98/README.md

 ### Hi there 👋
 🔭 I’m currently working on my updated portfolio using Astro, you can check it [here](https://cristianmontoya.netlify.app/en)

-🌱 I’m currently learning Next js 14
+🌱 I’m currently learning Astro

 💬 Ask me about Front-end development with react or Angular
 <!--